The Best Deck Cleaner for Every Type of Decking

-For great cleaning results, we’ve selected the following five deck cleaners as the best products on the market for most common deck types and their specific cleaning needs.
+For great cleaning results, we’ve selected the below as your best bet deck cleaning products for most common deck types.

-1. BEST FOR BRIGHTENING WOOD DECKS: Woodrich Cleaner & Brightener for Wood Decks
+2. BEST FOR WOOD DECKS: Woodrich Cleaner & Brightener for Wood Decks

 If looking to restore a weathered wood deck to its original color, you won’t go wrong with the Woodrich Cleaner & Brightener Kit for Wood Decks.
 The kit comes with two powder products, which blend easily with water: a cleaner to be used first for removing grime and dirt, and a brightener, used second, for bleaching grayed wood.
 Both products can be sprayed on or applied with a deck brush, followed by rinsing with the garden hose.
 The kit treats decks up to 750 square feet.

-4. BEST FOR REMOVING MOLD AND MILDEW: Wet & Forget Moss Mold Mildew Cleaner
+3. BEST FOR MOLD AND MILDEW: Wet & Forget Moss Mold Mildew Cleaner

 Banish mold and mildew with Wet-and-Forget Moss, Mold, and Mildew Cleaner.
 It comes in a liquid concentrate for mixing with water, and it can be applied with a pump sprayer, a deck brush, or a hose-end dispenser.
 Simply saturate the wood decking evenly and let it dry on its own—no scrubbing or even mopping required.
 Mildewcide in the solution will kill and remove any existing mold, and help prevent future mold, moss, and mildew growth.
 One gallon treats up to 2,250 square feet, it comes in a four-pack.

-5. BEST FOR USE WITH A POWER WASHER: SIMPLE GREEN Pressure Washer Concentrate
+4. BEST FOR A POWER WASHER: SIMPLE GREEN Pressure Washer Concentrate

 Concentrated and ready to use in your pressure washer’s dispensing reservoir, SIMPLE GREEN Oxy Solve Pressure Washer Cleaner is tough enough to remove stubborn spills and stains—even stuck-on tree sap!
 COnsumers appreciate its ability to clean away spills, dirt, and discoloration.
 SIMPLE GREEN contains hydrogen peroxide to brighten wood decks while cleaning.
 One gallon of SIMPLE GREEN cleaner will clean up to 6,400 square feet, and it can be applied in a pump sprayer or with a soft deck brush.